Pomegranate: Phytochemicals

-Processing

-The phenolic content of pomegranate juice is degraded by processing and pasteurization techniques.

-Juice

 The most abundant phytochemicals in pomegranate juice are polyphenols, including the hydrolyzable tannins called ellagitannins formed when ellagic acid and gallic acid bind with a carbohydrate to form pomegranate ellagitannins, also known as punicalagins.
-The red color of the juice is attributed to anthocyanins, such as delphinidin, cyanidin, and glycosides of pelargonidin.
+The red colour of the juice is attributed to anthocyanins, such as delphinidin, cyanidin, and glycosides of pelargonidin.
 Generally, an increase in juice pigmentation occurs during fruit ripening.

-Peel
+The phenolic content of pomegranate juice is degraded by processing and pasteurisation techniques.
 Pomegranate peel contains high amount of polyphenols, condensed tannins, catechins, and prodelphinidins.
 The higher phenolic content of the peel yields extracts for use in dietary supplements and food preservatives.

-Seed

 Pomegranate seed oil contains punicic acid (65%), palmitic acid (5%), stearic acid (2%), oleic acid (6%), and linoleic acid (7%).

 Health claims

 Despite limited research data, manufacturers and marketers of pomegranate juice have liberally used results from preliminary research to promote products.
 In February 2010, the FDA issued a warning letter to one such manufacturer, POM Wonderful, for using published literature to make illegal claims of unproven antidisease effects.

-In May 2016, the US Federal Trade Commission declared that POM Wonderful could not make health claims in its advertising, followed by a US Supreme Court ruling that declined a request by POM Wonderful to review the court ruling, upholding the FTC decision.
+In May 2016, the US Federal Trade Commission declared that POM Wonderful could not make health claims in its advertising; the US Supreme Court upheld the FTC decision.